-The IIGH Student Advisory Council (SAC) comprises a multidisciplinary group of undergraduate and graduate students from across the university who serve as valued advisers to the Institute.
+The IIGH Student Advisory Council (SAC) is a multidisciplinary group of undergraduate and graduate students from degree programs across the university who serve as valued advisers to the Institute.
 Serving on the IIGH Student Advisory Council offers a unique community- and skills-building experience for students across all disciplines at USC engaged in and pursuing careers at the intersections of health and inequality.

 Over the course of the academic year, SAC members actively participate in student programming at IIGH, gaining valuable experience and access to a distinguished, worldwide network of researchers, policymakers, and advocates addressing inequalities in global health.